efarraro/krumit/_items/Crossbow.md

 ---

 EN_name: "Crossbow"
-EN_description: "Ranged.
-Deal 2 piercing damage to target enemy in the top or middle row"
+EN_description: "Deal 2 piercing damage to target enemy in the top or middle row"
 EN_flavor: "It's a high-tech bow.
 Easier to fire in a pinch."
 tile_id: Crossbow
 cost: 2